Afnan-alshehri/Linear-Regression-Hotel-Pricing/README.md

 ## Problem statement
-Can this model really predict mobile phone prices?
+Can this model really predict rooms prices?

 Based on specific rooms features?